espressif/esp-idf/docs/en/api-reference/system/freertos.rst

       - :ref:`CONFIG_ESP_MAIN_TASK_AFFINITY`
       - ``1``
     * - IPC Tasks (``ipcx``)
-      - When :ref:`CONFIG_FREERTOS_UNICORE` is false, an IPC task (``ipcx``) is created for (and pinned to) each CPU.
+      - When :ref:`CONFIG_FREERTOS_UNICORE` is false, an IPC task (``ipcx``) is created for (and pinned to) each CPU core.
 IPC tasks are used to implement the Inter-processor Call (IPC) feature.
       - :ref:`CONFIG_ESP_IPC_TASK_STACK_SIZE`
-      - CPUx
+      - Core x
       - ``24``
     * - ESP Timer Task (``esp_timer``)
-      - ESP-IDF creates the ESP Timer Task used to process ESP Timer callbacks.
+      - ESP-IDF creates the ESP Timer Task used to process ESP Timer callbacks
       - :ref:`CONFIG_ESP_TIMER_TASK_STACK_SIZE`
-      - CPU0
+      - Core 0
       - ``22``

 .. note::